Rasoir-genereux/POWER_BI_1/README.md

  ## Data transformation
   The participants had the choice to answer some questions in their own words.
 That creates many customize answers <br>
-  which can be considered when sorting as unique answers, even if they where similar.For that reason, and to facilitate the transformation,<br>
+  which can be considered when sorting as unique answers, even if they were similar.For that reason, and to facilitate the transformation,<br>
-  we replace those answers by "other".
-The salary column where by slice and contained a text, which we modifidied by extracting the text and<br>
+  we replace those answers with "other".
+The salary column whereby slice and contained a text, which we modified by extracting the text and<br>
   calculating the average of each slice.

   Here are the [raw data](https://github.com/Rasoir-genereux/Project_2/blob/main/Project_2/Raw_data.xlsx) and the